stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 This command creates a new address and saves the details in a JSON file.

 -> The `-t` option generates an account for the [testnet](/understand-stacks/testnet).
-It cannot be used on the mainnet
+It can't be used on the mainnet

 Review your new Stacks account details by opening up the file `cli_keychain.json` from the left navigation bar.